General View of Corporate Governance

 – Risks related to vegetable factory operations

 In the event of equipment failure, vegetable disease, or infectious diseases in a vegetable factory, the factory must temporarily suspend operations to resolve the problem, which may affect the production plan.
 In addition, if the Group receives a claim for expenses or any other claim from a third party due to the occurrence of a defect, etc. in the merchandise it provides, and the liability is determined to be attributable to the Group, it may affect the Group’s performance.

 With regard to individual business risks, we will strive to diversify risks by promptly gathering information, expanding our lineup of products so as not to rely on specific businesses, developing new suppliers and clients and taking other measures, and in addition, by pursuing diverse business development as a group strategy.

 (9) Risks related to long-term management

-There is a risk that we are relying on the judgment of Mr. Kunihiro Konno, Representative Director and CEO, to achieve the Group Vision.
+There is a risk that we are relying on the judgment of Mr. Kunihiro Konno, Representative Director Chairman and President CEO, to achieve the Group Vision.
 Mr. Konno’s sudden departure could have a negative impact on the Company’s operating results and financial position.
 With the aim of achieving sustainable growth and evolution, the Company is working to build a system that can realize long-term management with a view to the future through the execution of innovative group management by multiple Representative Directors who share the group’s philosophy and vision.
 This system also includes the purpose of fostering successors.